Celebrating 450 years of Weymouth

 Apply for a grant to arrange a Weymouth 450 event

-This year marks 450 years from when Weymouth and Melcombe Regis were combined by way of Royal Charter.
+This year marks 450 years from when Weymouth and Melcombe Regis were combined by an Act of Parliament.

 We want to celebrate this landmark anniversary with exciting events and activities involve the whole community.
 That’s why we’re offering grants for local community groups, or not-for-profit organisations.